DocumentationWebhook interface

 5.3.2.2.
 HMAC-SHA-256

-Note - request.body includes timestamps created and expires to prevent timing forgery
+Note: request.body includes the created and expires timestamps to prevent timing forgery.

 5.4.
 Implementing basic methods